Delaware’s Efforts in Developing the Chesapeake Bay Phase III Watershed Implementation Plan (WIP)

 Delaware is among six Chesapeake Bay Watershed jurisdictions – along with Maryland, Virginia, West Virginia, Pennsylvania, New York, and the District of Columbia, who are committed to a federal-state initiative to develop and implement an overall plan that will help restore the water quality of the Bay and its tidal waters by 2025.

 The Chesapeake Bay TMDL document called for an assessment in 2017 to review progress toward meeting the nutrient and sediment pollutant load reductions necessary for Bay restoration.
 This midpoint assessment measured the Bay jurisdictions' progress toward meeting the 2017 goal of having practices in place to achieve 60 percent of the necessary reductions compared to 2009 levels.
-The Phase III WIPs will provide information on what actions the jurisdictions intend to implement between 2018 and 2025 to continue to meet the Bay TMDL restoration goals.
+The Phase III WIPs provide information on what actions the jurisdictions intend to implement between 2019 and 2025 to continue to meet the Bay TMDL restoration goals.
 See the Phase III Planning Expectations and Planning page for EPA’s mid-point assessment schedule to meet the new requirements.